Hexcein-moonsters/smartschool-plugins/README.md

   </a>
 </div>

 Once you have installed Tampermonkey, you can browse through the available plugins in this repository and install any that you find useful.

 ## Contributing

 If you have created a plugin for Smartschool that you would like to share, comment in this github and paste your file there.

-Before submitting a pull request, please make sure that your code is well-documented and adheres to the best practices for plugin development.
+Before submitting a plugin, please make sure that your code is well-documented and adheres to the best practices for plugin development.

 ## License